Observarun/Bioacoustic-data-Orinoco-Columbia-2020-21-UMN_Synthetic-data-generation_Binary-classification_Python/README.md

 Human activity and climate change have been placing ever increasing pressure on biodiversity.
 A common problem of interest in conservation biology and ecology research is to detect the presence of a wildlife species in a region.
 Acoustic monitoring, which is a technique that uses certain electronic devices to capture animal sounds, is seeing growing use in this context.
 It facilitates collection of wildlife data in a non-invasive manner continuously and over large areas, while avoiding the heavy cost associated with employing humanpower for manual surveys.
 However, the large scale data thus generated requires intensive analysis using advanced machine learning or deep learning algorithms.

-I have done this work in collaboration w/ [Juliana Velez](github handle), a PhD student in the Fieberg Lab (PI: [John Fieberg](github handle), Department of Fisheries, Wildlife, and Conservation Biology) at the University of Minnesota - Twin Cities.
+I have done this work in collaboration w/ Juliana Velez (julianav), a PhD student in the Fieberg Lab (PI: John Fieberg (jfieberg), Department of Fisheries, Wildlife, and Conservation Biology) at the University of Minnesota - Twin Cities.
 I have used deep neural network (DNN) models to classify audio files as having an cattle sounds present or absent.
 Tapir is one of the wildlife species (classified as "Endangered" by IUCN in 1996) that Juliana has collected data for.
 Owing to insufficient data for tapir, I've also performed data augmentation - generating new data using existing base dataset - with and without using DNNs.
 Though I do not train a model for detecting tapir in this repository, this will be done subsequently, and generated data will be useful for that.

 All coding in this repository has been performed using Python.
 Data augmentation has been performed using SciPy and PyDub libraries.
 I have also written a variational autoencoder, a state of the art deep learning algorithm, for pre-processing/augmenting tapir data using PyTorch framework.
 For supervised classification task, convolutional neural network (CNN) has been used.
 To this end, I made use of [OpenSoundscape](https://github.com/kitzeslab/opensoundscape) framework, which comes as an open source library and uses PyTorch under the hood.